 - Advances, Royalties & Copies– specifies how many free copies are given to the developer and what royalty rate they are paid as well as any advances and how they are applied.
 Most contracts don’t include advances of any significant amount and free copies are usually limited to a dozen or less.
 Royalties are typically around 4-6% of the wholesale revenues (what you the publisher receives).
 Also specifies what payments are made on sub-license deals – which is usually the same rate applied to the actual final amount received by the Publisher.

-- Termination & Bankruptcy– Defines the exit strategy for both parties and what might cause a breach in the contract.
-What happens to left over inventory or in the case of liquidation.
+- Termination & Bankruptcy– Defines the exit strategy for both parties and what might cause a breach of the contract.
+What happens to leftover inventory or in the case of liquidation.

 - Assignment– Specifies what happens to the game if the Publisher is purchased by another company.
-Usually it will just fully assign the current contract to the the company as is.
+Usually, it will just fully assign the current contract to the company as is.

 - Governing Law & Location of Dispute Resolution– If there is ever a problem, what laws govern the actions that can take place and where (what state, country) do people have to file claims.